Enterprise cloud computing refers to cloud environments designed to store and manage IT resources for large organisations.

 Software developers use cloud infrastructure to provide temporary environments that are utilized by software developers to develop enterprise software applications.

-Cloud computing is used by enterprises in replicating applications and data in various infrastructure locations.
+Cloud computing is used by enterprises to replicate applications and data in various infrastructure locations.
 These applications help in recovering applications and data in instances where the applications and data are inaccessible.

 Enterprise software applications require scaling up during times of increased workloads.
 Cloud infrastructure is utilized by various organizations to provide scalable infrastructure that is utilized by various software applications during times of increased workloads.